snmoya/DecoProject/mobile-app/README.md

   - **`getNotifications.js`**: Utility component to get notifications from the API.
   - **`getZones.js`**: Utility component to get Zones from the API.
   - **`List.js`**: Component the shows all the notifications sent by the organisation.
-  - **`NotificationWindowIn.js`**: Pop-up window that show the latest notification and gives acces to the list.
+  - **`NotificationWindowIn.js`**: Pop-up window that show the latest notification and gives access to the list.
   - **`NotificationWindoOut.js`**: Pop-up window that show the zone name and a button to start receiving notifications.
-  - **`ShowMap.js`**: Where the zones are render and works as the base secreen component of the application.
+  - **`ShowMap.js`**: Where the zones are render and works as the base screen component of the application.
   - **`SideMenu.js`**: SideMenu with the setting for the Blink Screen functionality.
-  - **`TopBar.js`**: Top Bar component that displey the name of the application and acces to side menu.
+  - **`TopBar.js`**: Top Bar component that display the name of the application and access to side menu.
   - **`VoiceToText.js`**: This component allows the user to record an audio and get the transcript on the screen.
 - **`App.js`**: This component is the main component of the app.